ethancheez/EE-160-Notes/README.md

 For office hours outside of this time, please email me so we can schedule a meeting.

 ## Credits
-PS: Thanks Frendy for the idea and setting this up :)
+PS: Thanks Frendy for the idea and setting a lot of this up :)

 If you want to look at his section: https://github.com/frendylio/EE160